ascyth/the-remoters/final_deliverable/interactive_viz.md

 You can also hover on the data points, which prompts a pop-up to appear near the point, displaying the article/post link.
 If you click on the data point, then the pop-up near the point will stay, unless you click on it again.

+The image below shows a preview of the interactive visualization.
 ![A preview of the interactive visualization.](prev_viz.png)